gabrielnascimento2048/cypressCourse/README.md

 details about how generate ssh key and access-token: http://localhost/help/ssh/README#generating-a-new-ssh-key-pair

-About Community have this project using cypress for test e2e -> https://github.com/mattermost/mattermost-webapp/tree/master/e2e
+>NOTE: About Community have this project using cypress for test e2e -> https://github.com/mattermost/mattermost-webapp/tree/master/e2e